mfocko/blog/blog/aoc-2022/00-intro.md

 For this year I have been deciding between _Rust_, _C++_ and _Pascal_ or _Ada_.

-I have tried Rust last year and have survived with it for 3 days and then gave up and switched to _Kotlin_, which was pretty good given it is „Java undercover“.
+I have tried Rust last year and have survived with it for 3 days and then gave up and switched to _Kotlin_, which was pretty good given it is “Java undercover”.
 I pretty much like the ideas behind Rust, I am not sure about the whole cult and implementation of those ideas though.
-After some years with C/C++, I would say that Rust feels _too safe_ for my taste and tries to „_punish me_“ even for the most trivial things.
+After some years with C/C++, I would say that Rust feels _too safe_ for my taste and tries to “_punish me_” even for the most trivial things.

 C++ is a very robust, but also comes with a wide variety of options providing you